tweag/bsides-tampa-workshop/part1/README.md

 3. Unzip the bundle.

 4. Once the zip is extracted the CodeQL CLI will be available for use.
 You may want to add this to your `PATH` so you can execute the CLI with a simple `codeql` command.
+You can read more about adding CodeQL to your `PATH` here: https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/setting-up-the-codeql-cli#2-extract-the-zip-archive

 5. Test the codeql command, you should see something similar to: